 Steelcase Leap

-Compared to the Gesture, it differs with a smaller armrest adjustment range and alternative synchronous-tilt.
+Compared to the Gesture, it differs with an alternative synchronous-tilt.
 When a user reclines, the seat tilts up by one degree — while also extending forward.
-When the user leans forward, the seat slides back to its original angle and depth.

 Steelcase Leap Specifications